FistOfHit/SixRackUnits/newsletters/2025/october/october.md

 Analysts all over the world have been speculating on what they can infer from the video feed we have so far, and some interesting details have come to light.
 As we at SixRackUnits noticed almost instantly, the VR superchip will finally have SOCAMM modules on board for its LPDDR (we assume), a welcome surprise given how their involvement in GB300 boards was [delayed](https://www.tomshardware.com/pc-components/gpus/nvidia-postpones-socamm-technology-originally-planned-for-blackwell-ultra-gb300-now-scheduled-for-rubin-rubin-ultra) earlier this year.
 WeChat user Brendan006 on [Brendan's Packaging Hut](https://mp.weixin.qq.com/s?chksm=c1375a0ef640d3185bbe9bd561c57c931bf860dc456f2a23458c90d7be4e4d4f70de3f03f77f&exptype=unsubscribed_card_recommend_article_u2i_mainprocess_coarse_sort_tlfeeds&ranksessionid=1761763695_1&req_id=1761763695454495&mid=2247484034&sn=5a3f205c723e6c3fd584fec7caadd9ab&idx=1&__biz=MzkwOTc0MjU2Mw%3D%3D&scene=169&subscene=200&sessionid=1761763694) also took a close look at the Vera CPU die and noticed that it's likely 6 separate dies on an interposer as opposed to a monolithic design.

 ![](https://raw.githubusercontent.com/FistOfHit/SixRackUnits/refs/heads/main/newsletters/2025/october/images/nvidia_vr_zoomed.png)

-## Cisco's P200 - a new 100 Terabit switch ASIC

 ## Intel announces a prefill GPU - No roadmap yet, but some hope at last